It's not too late to apply! Secure your seat for Fall 2026.

 It depends.
 If your child turns five by December 31st of the calendar year, then they would be eligible for kindergarten.

-Is kindergarten mandatory in NY in 2024?
+Is kindergarten mandatory in NY?

 New York’s Education Law requires all children between the ages of six and 16 attend school.
 This can occur at a public or private school.